-The Black Law Students Association (BLSA) is active in providing opportunities and venues for participation by its members to promote the awareness of minorities on the campus and surrounding communities.
-BLSA annually hosts BLSA Week annually, which is a culmination of events taking place during February in conjunction with Black History Month.
-BLSA is instrumental in helping recruit potential students to the School of Law and are committed to helping build a foundation for the future.
+The Black Law Students Association (BLSA) promotes the awareness of minorities on campus and in the surrounding communities.
+Every February, BLSA hosts BLSA Week in conjunction with Black History Month.
+The organization helps recruit potential students to the School of Law and is committed to building a foundation for the future.

 The Criminal Justice Education Project provides education about the justice system for future public defenders, prosecutors and practicing attorneys.
 This group provides access to educational materials and engages speakers who relate the world of crime to a variety of fields.
 Its goal is to provide research support to attorneys and judges in South Dakota.